chemdiagrams

 Source code in src/chemdiagrams/energy_diagram.py

-set_xlabels(labels, labelplaces=None, fontsize=None, weight='bold', in_plot=False)
+set_xlabels(labels, labelplaces=None, fontsize=None, weight='bold', color='black', in_plot=False, rotation=None)

 Set text labels for the reaction states along the x-axis.